pikvm/pikvm/docs/faq.md

 ??? question "Can PiKVM work on Raspberry Pi 5?"

-    * Not right now, but it will.
-RPi5 does not provide significant improvements compared to RPi4, so you can use any build based on RPi4, including PiKVM V3 or V4.
+    * No, Not right now, but it will in the future.
+In its current state, PiKVM can run but in a v2 USB configuration however RPi5 does not provide significant improvements compared to RPi4, so you can use any build based on RPi4, including PiKVM V3 or V4.
     * RPi5 is not compatible with PiKVM V3 HAT due to the difference in form factor with RPi4.
     * *What about dual CSI slots and hardware coding?* We are investigating this.